cathyqqtao/CorrTest/README.md

 	rate.CorrTest(t.ml, out.tip, "CorrTest.txt")

 Note that users need to provide a tree with branch lengths as the input for `rate.CorrTest`.
-To get the branch length tree, one can use existing softwares, such as RAxML and MEGA, or use the existing functions in `phangorn` as following steps.
-If you have more questions about how to esitmate branch lengths, please refer to "phangorn" manual (https://cran.r-project.org/web/packages/phangorn/phangorn.pdf).
+To get the branch length tree, one can use existing software, such as RAxML and MEGA, or use the existing functions in `phangorn` using the following steps.
+If you have more questions about how to estimate branch lengths, please refer to "phangorn" manual (https://cran.r-project.org/web/packages/phangorn/phangorn.pdf).

 	setwd("example")
 	seq = read.phyDat("dosReis274_complete.fas", format="fasta", type="DNA")